aleks-py/aleks-py.github.io/_pages/about.md

 <figure>
   <img src="assets/img/timeline.png" width="770" />
-  <figcaption>Figure 2.
+  <figcaption>Figure 1.
 Timeline of video generation and prediction techniques.
-The modern-day Text-to-Video generators each leverage the capabilities of massive pre-trained Text-to-Image networks, such as Imagen and DALL-E 2.</figcaption>
+The modern-day Text-to-Video generators each leverage the capabilities of massively pre-trained Text-to-Image networks, such as Imagen and DALL-E 2.</figcaption>
 </figure>

 &nbsp;